 Antidepressants, anti-anxiety agents, and sleep aids can address the depression, stress, and sleeplessness often associated with ADS.

 Opioid medications— prescription narcotic drugs that relieve pain—may be prescribed sparingly for degenerative scoliosis.
 If doctors and patients use them carefully and responsibly, opioids can be an effective supplement to your pain management plan, particularly in the postoperative period and as you begin rehabilitation.

 In patients with adult degenerative scoliosis, time does not heal all wounds.
 A degenerative disorder like ADS is, by definition, progressive.
 In fact, the degree of curvature typically increases about 3 degrees per year.4

 If scoliosis begins to compromise your respiratory function, surgery to halt progression of the disease becomes even more urgent.
 Your age and the severity of your pain must be considered, too.
 Your doctor will help you decide when it’s time to schedule surgery.

 Correction of spinal curvature in an adult is more challenging than in a child because the adult spine is rigid and…well, let’s just say it’s no longer in its prime.
 A child’s spine is more flexible and forgiving.
 In most cases, aside from its abnormal curvature, the spine of a young person with scoliosis has no other pathologic features—no disc degeneration, arthritis, calcification, bone spurs, or other unwelcome surprises.

 Most patients recover quickly and can then walk or bend or sit without pain, perhaps for the first time in years.
-(See our Patient Stories.)
 That might seem pretty ordinary, but if you’re the patient, it’s nothing short of remarkable.